 Although the Operating Company does not presently expect to do so, the Operating Company may borrow funds and sell assets in order to make distributions to its members that are sufficient for New Mountain Guardian to satisfy the Annual Distribution Requirement.
-However, under the 1940 Act, the Operating Company is not permitted to make distributions to the Operating Company's members while the Operating Company's debt obligations and other senior securities are outstanding unless certain "asset coverage" tests are met.
-See "Regulation - Senior Securities".
-Moreover, the Operating Company's ability to dispose of assets may be limited by (1) the illiquid nature of the Operating Company's portfolio and/or (2) other requirements relating to New Mountain Guardian's status as a RIC, including the Diversification Tests.
-If the Operating Company disposes of assets in order for New Mountain Guardian to meet the Annual Distribution Requirement or the Excise Tax Avoidance Requirement, the Operating Company may make such dispositions at times that, from an investment standpoint, are not advantageous.
+However, the Operating Company's ability to dispose of assets may be limited by (1) the illiquid nature of the Operating Company's portfolio and/or (2) other requirements relating to New Mountain Guardian's status as a RIC, including the Diversification Tests.
+If the Operating Company disposes of assets in order for New Mountain Guardian to meet the Annual Distribution Requirement or the Excise Tax Avoidance

+Requirement, the Operating Company may make such dispositions at times that, from an investment standpoint, are not advantageous.

 A RIC is limited in its ability to deduct expenses in excess of its "investment company taxable income" (which is, generally, ordinary income plus the excess of realized net short-term capital gains over realized net long-term capital losses).
 If New Mountain Guardian's expenses in a given year exceed New Mountain Guardian's investment company taxable income, New Mountain Guardian would experience a net operating loss for that year.
 However, a RIC is not permitted to carry forward net operating losses to subsequent years and such net operating losses do not pass through to its stockholders.
 In addition, expenses can be used only to offset investment company taxable income, not net capital gain.
-A RIC may not use any net capital losses (that is, realized capital losses in excess of realized capital gains) to offset the RIC's investment company taxable income, but may carry forward such losses, and use them to offset capital gains, for eight years.
+A RIC may not use any net capital losses (that is, realized capital losses in excess of realized capital gains) to offset the RIC's investment company taxable income, but may carry forward such losses, and use them to offset capital gains, indefinitely.
 Due to these limits on the deductibility of expenses and net capital losses, New Mountain Guardian may for tax purposes have aggregate taxable income for several years that New Mountain Guardian is required to distribute and that is taxable to its stockholders even if such income is greater than the aggregate net income New Mountain Guardian actually earned during those years.
 Because New Mountain Guardian will be a holding company, New Mountain Guardian will only be able to make such required distributions on its common stock from distributions received from the Operating Company.
 Such distributions to New Mountain Guardian may be made from the Operating Company's cash assets or by liquidation of the Operating Company's investments, if necessary.
 The Operating Company may recognize gains or losses from such liquidations.
-In the event the Operating Company recognizes net capital gains from such transactions, New Mountain Guardian will be required to take into account its allocable share of such net capital gains (subject to the discussion in "- Investment in the Operat also will be subject to any applicable state and local taxes), regardless of whether New Mountain Guardian makes any distributions to its stockholders.
-Distributions would not be required.
-Any such distributions made in taxable years beginning before January 1, 2011 would be taxable to its stockholders as ordinary dividend income and, subject to certain limitations under the Code, would be eligible for the 15% maximum rate applicable to non-corporate taxpayers to the extent of New Mountain Guardian's current or accumulated earnings and profits.
-Subject to certain limitations under the Code, corporate distributees would be eligible for the dividends-received deduction.
-Distributions in excess of New Mountain Guardian's current and accumulated earnings and profits would be treated first as a return of capital to the extent of the stockholder's tax basis, and any remaining distributions would be treated as a capital gain.
+In the event the Operating Company recognizes net capital gains from such transactions, New Mountain Guardian will be required to take into account its allocable share of such net capital gains (subject to the discussion in "- Investment in the Operating